mattyding/seq2seq-OCR/example-notebooks/README.md

 This directory contains several example notebooks that show how to use the seq2seq model on noisy text.

 I would recommend first looking at [Basic Usage](basic_usage.ipynb) to get an idea of how to use the model.
+[Multithreading](multithreading.ipynb) provides an example of how to apply the model to large directories of text.
+If you are interested in adapting the model for your own use or defining specific rules for it, please consult [Custom Usage](custom_usage.ipynb).